Eating well to build muscle healthily

 • Optimal nutrition for men when building muscle

 Men often need more calories and protein to build muscle mass.
 Lean meats, combined with sweet potatoes or oats, provide energy and protein.
-Nuts and seeds are great for snacks in-between meals.
+Nuts and seeds are great for snacks in between meals.

 • Can you build muscle with a vegetarian diet?

-Absolutely.
+It is also possible to build muscle on a vegetarian diet.
 You just need to eat a sufficient variety of plant-based protein sources such as tofu, seitan, lentils and chickpeas.
 You can also use plant-based protein powder to cover your requirements, if necessary.

 “With plant-based proteins, you need larger quantities and a little more planning,” explains Matter.
 A balanced combination – i.e. not just one but several sources of plant-based protein – ensures that you get all the essential amino acids that you need.